yadavvikash77/congestion-tax-calculator/README.md

 # congestion-tax-calculator
-Files That application read from outside of the application...Keep these files in your machine & chan 1] allowedVehicle.json
+Files That application read from outside of the application...Keep these files in your machine & change path of the files in the application before build & run
+1] allowedVehicle.json
 2] holidayCalendar.json
 3] timeSlot.json